-In this study, data relevant for screening, on demography, circumstances for screening, existing health systems, uptake, screening tests, diagnostics, treatment, health benefits, societal costs and adverse effects, will be gathered in all EU-countries and used by a decision-analytic, cost-effectiveness modelling framework of repeated screening to develop country-specific, cost-optimised, evidence-based VAHSPs that will be implemented in two LMICs.
+In this study, data relevant for screening, on demography, circumstances for screening, existing health systems, uptake, screening tests, diagnostics, treatment, health benefits, societal costs and adverse effects, will be gathered in all countries and used by a decision-analytic, cost-effectiveness modelling framework of repeated screening to develop country-specific, cost-optimised, evidence-based VAHSPs that will be implemented in two LMICs.
 After the implementation studies, the cost-effectiveness modelling framework and a strategy for implementation will be packed into a transferable TOOLKIT that will assist healthcare providers, policy makers and professionals in their decisions to introduce or modify childhood vision and hearing screening programs.

 Objective 2: From these data and from the literature, the current provision of childhood screening, the types of screening programmes used and the key features of vision and hearing screening programmes will be identified across Europe.